D-Kay6/Infuse-TS/README.md

 ```

 ### Without Decorators
-You will need to use the `Container` class to register and resolve dependencies.
+In order to register a service without decorators, you must use the `Container` class directly.
+The `Container` class has a static property called `default` that holds a singleton instance of the container, but you can also create your own instance of the container.

 Each one of the registration methods returns a registration object to define how the dependency should be resolved.
 You must always call either of the `as*` methods to actually register the dependency.